 I Dream of Jonathan.
 There.
 I Said It.

-This site is far too big and often unwieldy.
-It has sprawled from just museums into all sorts of directions and sections.
-I recently began eating Jane and Michael Stern’s to “road food” items – about 60 in all – across the state.
-They have a healthy dose of ice cream joints – and no one in the CTMQ family is complaining about that.
+CTMQ is far too big and often unwieldy.
+It has sprawled from being just about museums into all sorts of directions and sections.
+I recently began eating Jane and Michael Stern’s “Eat Before You Die” Roadfood items across the state.
+They have a healthy dose of ice cream joints – and no one in my family is complaining about that.

 However, they missed one.
 A HUGE one.
-The UConn Dairy Bar inspired me to add yet another little section to the blog – yes, even MORE ice cream places worthy of a visit.
 I can’t believe the Dairy Bar missed the list… It has everything the Road Foodies crave: Local production, cows on premises, old timey atmosphere and most importantly, incredible ice cream.

 The UConn Dairy Bar, or Dairy Product Salesroom as it was originally named, opened sometime between 1953 and 1954 to sell dairy products that were manufactured by the Creamery.
 It was attractively decorated in the colors and style of the time; black felt-covered menu boards mounted on tan tile walls, stainless steel dipping cabinets, and a curved yellow formica countertop complete with dark green bar stools.
 Prior to the establishment of this retail operation, the Creamery had been used exclusively for teaching and research.